Chillu1/ModiBuff/README.md

 It's possible to make modifier directly now by using `ManualModifierGenerator` class, specifically `Add(string, ModifierGeneratorFunc, ModifierAddData)`.
 But only do so if you really know what you're doing, and need that extra functionality like multiple interval/duration components.

+> Important: Some modifier component and effect functionality is set indirectly by checking for interfaces, like `IModifierIdOwner`
+> so manual modifier creation needs extra care to use properly (this will be refactored to make it easier later on).

 # FAQ